 |Progress||Status of transfer.
 Percentage indicator for ongoing transfers.
 Query, Error or Prompt for transfers that need interaction with the user.
 Waiting… for waiting transfers.
 Suspended for suspended transfers.
 Completed for completed transfers.|

-For ongoing transfers information being shown in the second line is following:
+For ongoing transfers information being shown in the other lines is following:

 |Source||Path to file being transferred.|